 Best Tips for Babies and Milk

-- Wait until baby turns one to introduce cow’s milk.
+- Wait until baby turns 1 to introduce cow’s milk.

 - If you need a nondairy milk, these plant milks have similar nutrition to cow’s milk.

-- If baking or cooking with milk for babies between 6-12 months, use plain nondairy milk.
+- If baking or cooking with milk for babies between 6 and 12 months, use plain nondairy milk.

-- If transitioning to formula, gradually replace prepared formula with cow’s milk.
+- If transitioning from formula, gradually replace prepared formula with cow’s milk.